Kyriosity/read-write/README+/.net/README.md

 ## <ins>&thinsp;Bottom line&thinsp;</ins>

-Genuine `C++` experts are justified to name `C#` "just another _Basic_" while others will argue that it harnesses design phantasies for the sake of dev progress and clarity.
+Genuine `C++` or `Perl` experts are legitimate in branding `C#` as "just another _Basic_" while others will argue that it harnesses design phantasies for the sake of dev progress and clarity.

 🔚 ... but [README+](README+)